Squarerootofpi/vue-todo/README.md

 To learn how this is built, clone this repository, then write code in `index.html` and `script.js`.

-Inside your cloned repository, start up a Python server to view the site in your browser:
+If you dont have a web server running, start up a Python server to view the site in your browser:

 ```